getlantern/lanternsdk-android/README.md

 library embeds the Go library, so consumers of the SDK just need lanternsdk-android.aar and nothing else.

+## Overview

+- [lantern](lantern): The core Go logic for configuring and launching Lantern (via Flashlight)
+- [sdk](sdk): The SDK module that wraps the Go functions in a Kotlin-friendly interface
+- [example](example): Demonstrates how to integrate the Lantern SDK in an actual Android application.

 ## Usage

 ### Build Lantern library